mattvollmer/about/README.md

 4. Use @mentions judiciously.

 ## Measuring success
-The question that invariably comes up is, how do we measure the success of product marketing?
-The challenge is that our preferred measures of success are usually lagging indicators: revenue, win rate, and pipeline.
+The question that invariably comes up is, how do we measure the success of Product Marketing?
+The challenge is that our preferred measures of success are usually lagging sales indicators: revenue, win rate, and pipeline.
+I subscribe to the idea that Product Marketing goals should closely align with those of Product.
+Through whatever means necessary, we should collaborate to reach mutually beneficial definitions of success for a product or objective.

-One way to keep the focus of the product marketing team strategic is to consider operational metrics.
+Another way to keep the focus of the Product Marketing team strategic is to consider operational metrics.
 For example:
 1. Number of persona interviews conducted
 2. Number of sales calls attended/reviewed
 3. Number of win/loss interviews

-These are easily measurable outcomes that will help product marketing teams, and the entire organization, zero-in on what will most satisfy users.
+These are easily measurable outcomes that will help Product Marketing teams, and the entire organization, zero-in on what will most satisfy users.

 ## Being "data-driven"
 Being data-driven is not what a lot of people think.
 It doesn't mean that we need a graph for everything that can be measured.
 It doesn't mean that every piece of data needs to line up 100% of the time.
 Data is a reflection of ourselves.
 Sometimes it can be disorganized and incoherent, and that's okay.
 However, using these excuses to disregard data altogether can leave us blind.